risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 ### RISC Zero ECALL Operations

 RISC-V specifies a mechanism for environment calls (ecalls), which may be specified by the vendor.
-In RISC Zero’s zkVM, ecalls are specified for a number of core operations.
+In RISC Zero's zkVM, ecalls are specified for a number of core operations.
 A short description and associated cycle counts are listed below.